These past two weeks have been utter rubbish!

 Instead of making graceful movements towards your end goal you begin to get slap-dash about it.
 Your blog posts get a little crapper, your social media feed gets a bit ick, you stop interacting with people, you don’t put your soul into your actual work that brings in your income.

 Like I said this is bad.
 Because when your heart is just on ‘I want it all now’ or ‘why am I not seeing it yet’ or even ‘how come they seem to be doing really well and I am still just getting by’, you start forcing and rushing to get what it is you want.
-It could be more money, more clients or what ever it is you want from your business right now.
+It could be more money, more clients or whatever it is you want from your business right now.

 Each movement we take towards our big goal should be done with care and love.
 And of course plenty of heart and grace, not a steam train about to come off the tracks.

-I have learnt this lesson of not rushing in many platforms over the past two weeks and you know what, I wanted to share this with you.
+I have learned this lesson of not rushing in many platforms over the past two weeks and you know what, I wanted to share this with you.
 Because this learning may also help you just slow down a little and remember what is actually important in your life.
 Here are a few things that I am doing right now to slow the heck down.

 1. Downsize your workload